 1. Overview of Secure Boot Keys

 The UEFI specification provides four types of Secure Boot keys that can be included in your firmware.
-To list them all, use the following command.
+To list them all, use the following command:

 $ efi-readvar